What is Alzheimer’s Disease?

 I’m Having Memory Problems – Do I Have Alzheimer’s?

-Mild problems with short-term memory and word finding are not uncommon in cases of normal aging.
+Inefficiencies in short-term memory and trouble “finding our words” are common complaints of normal aging.
 We also experience memory lapses and foggy thinking when we are under increased life stress, in physical pain, anxious, or feeling depressed.
-Our neuropsychologists can help determine the reasons underlying any cognitive changes.
+Our neuropsychologists can help diagnose and treat the reasons underlying any cognitive changes.

 There is no specific known cause of the disease, although a combination of genetic and environmental factors plays a role in the disease.
 There is no known cure for Alzheimer’s disease.
 However, there are medications, lifestyle factors, and therapies that may help.

-Risk factors for Alzheimer’s disease include a history of traumatic brain injury or depression.
-Cardiovascular risk factors, such as high cholesterol, elevated blood pressure, diabetes, and smoking, are associated with a higher risk of onset and course of Alzheimer’s disease.
+Risk factors for Alzheimer’s include a history of traumatic brain injury or depression.
+Cardiovascular risk factors, such as high cholesterol, elevated blood pressure, diabetes, and smoking, are also associated with a higher risk of onset and course of Alzheimer’s.

-Research on preventative factors for Alzheimer’s disease is limited.
-At best, most studies show associations between certain lifestyle factors and Alzheimer’s disease, which does not necessarily mean that the factors cause a reduction in Alzheimer’s disease.
+Researchers do not yet know how to prevent all forms of dementia.
+Most research studies show associations between certain lifestyle factors and Alzheimer’s, but this does not necessarily mean that the factors cause a reduction in risk for Alzheimer’s.

 (a) engaging in physical exercise,